OpenMDAO/OpenMDAO-Framework/docs/quick-ref/sphinx.rst

 ::

-  .. seealso:: :ref:`Options-for-Plugin-Creation`
+  .. seealso:: :ref:`Bazaar-Commands`

 results in:

-.. seealso:: :ref:`Options-for-Plugin-Creation`
+.. seealso:: :ref:`Bazaar-Commands`

 You must also place the label before the section referred to, for example:

 ::

+  .. _Bazaar-Commands:

-  .. _Options-for-Plugin-Creation:
+.. _Figures:

 Figures
 -------